 Now let’s look at how to use coconut oil for weight loss and take advantage of its fat-burning benefits.
 We’ll start by saying that it’s not a magic solution – the weight reductions shown in the research are all fairly small.
 But when combined with other proven weight loss strategies like a balanced diet and regular exercise, it could give you an extra nudge in the right direction.

 It’s also important to use it in moderation.
 Let’s not go crazy – calories are still calories and coconut oil is full of them.
 Like most types of fat, it contains around 9 calories per gram so you can see how just a tablespoon could quickly add up.
 If you use it too liberally, then you could end up consuming more energy than you can burn off.
 This will have the opposite effect and lead you to gain weight instead of losing it.

 Here are some practical ways to take advantage of coconut oil’s weight loss properties…

 Use it for frying – as it has a lower smoking point and doesn’t release toxic compounds when heated (unlike corn and safflower oil).

 Whip up some healthy mayonnaise – without the chemicals or preservatives that commercial mayos contain – try this recipe.

-Add it to coffee – some people put coconut oil in coffee for weight loss as it’s a different way to add sweetness and creaminess without milk or sugar.
+Add it to coffee – some people put coconut oil in coffee for weight loss or lemon as it’s a different way to add sweetness and creaminess without milk or sugar.

 Make your own sugar-free dark chocolate – use this simple recipe to stave off cravings.